 The Passive House approach aims for an optimal economic investment combined with the highest levels of comfort and indoor air quality.
 Even at today’s relatively low energy prices, a Passive House is the cheapest house you can build in Canada over its lifecycle.

 This project is also certified LEED platinum.
 As of May 2017 it is one of only two single family homes in Canada to be both LEED platinum and certified passive.

-The construction of the Fort St. John house and garage, at a cost of $276 per square foot, compares favourably with other average homes in Fort St. John.
+The construction of the Fort St. John house and garage (located at 9904 94th Street) at a cost of $276 per square foot compares favourably with other average homes in Fort St. John.
 The average home cost in 2014 was between $250 and $350 per square foot depending on the finishing details chosen.

 Costs were kept lower by choosing economical interior finishing options and there is some cost savings in not needing to buy a furnace.

 The monthly savings for utilities makes a passive home comparatively inexpensive.